Recognise & Respond

-The project aims to promote greater understanding and inform existing policy and practice addressing domestic violence, to ensure the needs of LGBT survivors of domestic violence are recognised and met.
+The project aims to promote greater understanding of the experiences of LGBT+ people with domestic violence and abuse and inform existing policy and practice, to ensure the needs of LGBT+ survivors are recognised and met.

-The project will produce a research report documenting the nature of LGBT domestic violence, including geography of incidents and profile of victims and survivors reporting to LGBT domestic abuse services.
-The report will also summarize strategic recommendations for researchers, commissioners, policy makers and service providers.
+The project will produce series of reports raising awareness on the demographics of LGBT+ survivors reporting to LGBT+ DVA services as well as the extent and nature of LGBT+ domestic violence.
+The briefs will also summarize strategic recommendations for researchers, commissioners, policy makers and service providers.

 Networking and building alliances